I Love You, Beth Cooper (film)

 I Love You, Beth Cooper is a 2009 American teen romantic comedy film directed by Chris Columbus and starring Hayden Panettiere and Paul Rust.
-It is based on the novel of the same name by Larry Doyle, with Doyle also writing the film's screenplay.
+It is based on the novel by Larry Doyle, with Doyle also writing the film's screenplay.

+I Love You, Beth Cooper was released by 20th Century Fox on July 10, 2009.
+The film received negative reviews and underperformed at the box office, grossing $16.4 million against an $18 million budget.

 Plot

-On graduation day at Buffalo Glenn High School, valedictorian Dennis Cooverman confesses his love for head cheerleader and long time crush, beautiful Beth Cooper, in his speech while also taunting vain rich girl Valli, ignorant bully Greg, and Beth's Army soldier boyfriend Kevin; and urging his best friend Rich to finally admit he is gay.
-Afterwards, Dennis invites Beth and her friends, Cammy and Treece, to a party he has planned at his house.
+On graduation day at Buffalo Glenn High School, valedictorian Denis Cooverman confesses his love for head cheerleader and long time crush, beautiful Beth Cooper, in his speech while also taunting vain rich girl Valli, ignorant bully Greg, and Beth's Army soldier boyfriend Kevin; and urging his best friend Rich to finally admit he is gay.
+Afterwards, Denis invites Beth and her friends, Cammy and Treece, to a party he has planned at his house.

-At Dennis's house, his parents leave but not before his father revealing that he has condoms upstairs if he needs them.
-The girls (Beth and her two best friends) arrive at Dennis's house for the party.
-Kevin and his Hummer soon come barging in, with his Army buddies Dustin and Sean, vowing revenge on Dennis.
-They wreck the kitchen attempting to beat Dennis up, but the five teenagers escape in Beth's Echo.
+At Denis's house, his parents leave but not before his father revealing that he has condoms upstairs if he needs them.
+The girls (Beth and her two best friends) arrive at Denis's house for the party.
+Kevin and his Hummer soon come barging in, with his Army buddies Dustin and Sean, vowing revenge on Denis.
+They wreck the kitchen attempting to beat Denis up, but the five teenagers escape in Beth's Echo.

-They drive to a gas station hoping to get beer, but the clerk will not accept Beth's driver's license, which states that she is 37.
-Beth successfully bribes the clerk with a kiss, which makes Dennis realize that she is not who he thinks she is.
+They drive to a gas station hoping to get beer, but the clerk will not accept Beth's fake ID, which states that she is 37.
+Beth successfully bribes the clerk with a kiss, which makes Denis realize that she is not who he thinks she is.

 The group starts a bonfire in an isolated section of town where Rich, Cammy, and Treece are chased by a stampede of cows after trying to tip one over.
 When Denis puts on the KISS song "Beth", Beth tells him that she was named after the song.
-Dennis thinks it is cool that Beth has two "headbangers" for parents.
-Beth slowly warms to Dennis, becoming aware that he genuinely loves her, much to her amazement.
+Denis thinks it is cool that Beth has two "headbangers" for parents.
+Beth slowly warms to Denis, becoming aware that he genuinely loves her, much to her amazement.

 They all jump in the Echo and Beth, a reckless driver, drives without lights.
-They stumble upon Dennis' parents, having sex in their car, by almost crashing into them.
-Rather than facing Dennis' father with his pants down, Beth drives them away unseen, going to a private party at Valli's house.
-Kevin and his friends track them there, and Kevin challenges Dennis to a fight.
-Greg briefly overpowers the three, in defence of Dennis, then Beth crashes Kevin's Hummer through the front of Valli's house and rescues her four friends.
+They stumble upon Denis's parents, having sex in their car, by almost crashing into them.
+Rather than facing Denis's father with his pants down, Beth drives them away unseen, going to a private party at Valli's house.
+Kevin and his friends track them there, and Kevin challenges Denis to a fight.
+Greg briefly overpowers the three, in defense of Denis, then Beth crashes Kevin's Hummer through the front of Valli's house and rescues her four friends.